 - Canadian Bacon or traditional bacon (optional) optional

-Line a colander with two paper towles.
+Line a colander with two paper towels.
 Peel and grate potato, sprinkle with salt and toss pour into colander and allow to sit for 10 minutes

 While potatoes rest, in a medium bowl whisk together egg, pepper and half the chives.
-After potatoes have rested for 10 minutes use paper towels to ring out any excess water and them pour potatoes into bowl with egg mixture, stir until very well conbined
+After potatoes have rested for 10 minutes use paper towels to ring out any excess water and then pour potatoes into bowl with egg mixture, stir until very well combined

-Set a pan on the cooktop on med-high heat for two minutes
+Set an oven safe pan on the cooktop on med-high heat for two minutes

 While pan heats, place a small pot filled with three inches of water and 1 tablespoon white vinegar on high heat and bring to a boil

 Add olive oil or ghee to heated pan, use enough to coat pan well

 When pan and oil are hot but not smoking, use a large spoon to gently place potatoes in pan (about 1/4 cup per fritter) Use the back of the spoon to spread potatoes into a circle